glaros-io/gpackagejs/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/glaros-io/gpackagejs)
 ![GitHub all releases](https://img.shields.io/github/downloads/glaros-io/gpackagejs/total)

 Independent of any frameworks, scripts are primarily written for Glaros/DERaC applications.
 These scripts pack routine works such as getting GET parameters from URL and AJAX requests.
+The focal point of the AJAX package is the inclusion of CSRF token header of various names for various frameworks/projects.

+#### About Us

+Glaros and DERaC are a system development and network security consulting companies, respectively, located in Kamakura, Japan.
+We consist of economists, hackers, and writers with more than master degrees or appropriate professional certificates.
+Main working frameworks are Flask, Django, CodeIgniter, and Google Maps Platform.
+DERaC also provides economic consulting services.

 ## Quick Start